Frank R. Paul: Biography

-Paul was born on April 18, 1884 in Radkersburg, Austria-Hungary.
+Paul was born on April 18, 1884, in Radkersburg, Austria-Hungary.
 His father was from Hungary and his mother from Czechoslovakia.
 He emigrated to the United States in 1906.
 He married Rudolpha Costa Rigelsen, a Belgian immigrant, in 1913, and they had four children, Robert S. Paul (born 1915), Francis L. Paul (born 1919), Joan C. Paul (born 1921), and Patricia Ann Paul (born 1929).
 He studied art in Vienna, Paris, and New York City.
 He went to work for the Jersey Journal performing graphic design.
 Publisher Hugo Gernsback hired him in 1914 to illustrate The Electrical Experimenter, a science magazine.

-He died on June 29, 1963 at his home in Teaneck, New Jersey.
+He died on June 29, 1963, aged 79, at his home in Teaneck, New Jersey.

 Work

 Paul's work is characterized by dramatic compositions (often involving enormous machines, robots or spaceships), bright or even garish colors, and a limited ability to depict human faces, especially the female ones.
 His early architectural training is also evident in his work.

 Paul illustrated the cover of Gernsback's own novel, Ralph 124C 41+: A Romance of the Year 2660 (The Stratford Company, 1925), originally a 1911–1912 serial.
 He painted 38 covers for Amazing Stories from April 1926 to June 1929 and seven for the Amazing Stories Annual and Quarterly; with several dozen additional issues featuring his art on the back cover (May 1939 to July 1946), and several issues from April 1961 to September 1968 featuring new or reproduced art.
 After Gernsback lost control of Amazing Stories in 1929, Paul followed him to the Wonder Stories magazines and associated quarterlies, which published 103 of his color covers from June 1929 to April 1936.
 Paul also painted covers for Planet Stories, Superworld Comics, Science Fiction magazine, and the first issue (October–November 1939) of Marvel Comics.
 The latter featured the debuts of Human Torch and Sub-Mariner, and good copies sell at auction for twenty to thirty thousand dollars.
 All told, his magazine covers exceed 220.

 His most famous Amazing Stories cover is probably that for August 1927 (see image), illustrating The War of the Worlds by H. G. Wells, whose serial reprint began in that number.

 Paul created hundreds of interior illustrations from no later than 1920.

+From The Pen of Paul: The Fantastic Images of Frank R. Paul, edited and an introduction by Stephen Korshak with a preface by Sir Arthur C. Clarke, is a giant compendium and very first collection ever published showcasing many of Paul's full-color science-fiction artwork; Korshak Collection.